OpenShock/MobileApp/README.md

 The OpenShock mobile app is built using **Flutter**, a cross-platform UI toolkit that enables a seamless experience on both iOS and Android devices.
 OpenShock allows users to manage and control their OpenShock-enabled devices efficiently, providing a responsive and high-performance interface.

+# Download

+You can download the app from the [Google play store](https://play.google.com/store/apps/details?id=app.openshock.mobile)

 ## Tech Stack

 - **Flutter**: Cross-platform UI framework to build a native mobile app for iOS and Android from a single codebase.